 A common mistake among new painters is to go straight to adding the first layer of paint to the wood.
 Wooden materials are a bit finicky, and if the wood is not properly prepped before painting, the paint will quickly separate from the wood and begin peeling off.
 To ensure a long life for your new coat of paint, prep your wood with the following steps.

-- For broken, damaged, or missing screws, try to replace with a similar item to maintain the look of the piece.
+Step 2: For broken, damaged, or missing screws, try to replace them with a similar item to maintain the look of the piece.

 Clean the surface of the wood